 - 4.7.
 The Preferred Development Option Consultation has identified 4 growth areas to meet the housing needs of Warrington for the next 20 years.
-As detailed in section 3 of these representations, Wallace broadly supports the Council's Preferred Development Options. however, raises several concerns which will jeopardise the plan delivering the minimum requirement of homes within the plan period. - 4.8.
+As detailed in section 3 of these representations, Wallace broadly supports the Council's Preferred Development Options however, raises several concerns which will jeopardise the plan delivering at least the minimum requirement for homes in the plan period. - 4.8.
 Namely, these can be summarised as a lack of flexibility within the plan to adapt to changing circumstances; inadequacies in how the safeguarded land requirement is calculated; overly simplistic approach to the spatial distribution of where the safeguarded land will be allocated; over generalisation of gross to net developable area ratios and housing densities; overly optimistic anticipation of build out rates and delivery; and a lack of housing being delivered in the early years of the plan period.
 The above points raise question of the Preferred Development Options soundness. - 4.9.
-To address these concerns, it is clear a provision of more suitable, available, and deliverable Green Belt land is needed to be allocated for housing and released from the Green Belt within the plan period. - 4.10.
-Therefore, Land South of Hatton Lane, Stretton is presented as a sustainable and deliverable development option which can deliver much needed market and affordable housing, and employment land in the early years of the plan period.
+To address these concerns, it is clear a provision of more suitable, available, and deliverable Green Belt land is needed to be allocated for housing and released from the Green Belt within the plan period.